towersvault/shinpokered/README.md

 - Improved the tile block replacement function (improves cinnabar gym lag)
 - Minor tweaks to saving/loading code
 - Adjusted intro and title screen and palettes slightly in JP red & green for accuracy

+**Not in current patch**
+- On battle slide-in, fixed the bottom window disappearing for 1 frame when playing on a DMG gameboy

 #Bugfixes
 -----------